Dimensional/steamarchiver_python/README.md

 ``pip3 install -r requirements.txt``

+**Note:** If you have previously run this command, you will need to manually uninstall the steam python libraries before rerunning.
+This ensures you get a tested Git Commit of the Steam Python Library.

+``pip3 uninstall steam``

 Many scripts require authentication, which can be passed on the command line using the ``-u [username]`` flag. ``-p [password]`` will allow you to pass the password on the command line as well; if you do not do this, you will be